romi/romi-robots-docs/docs/wip-peter/index.md

 cnc.power_down()
 ```

-Similar to the camera example, CNC.create will find the device called
+Similar to the camera example, `CNC.create` will find the device
-"cnc" on the local network and connect to it.
+called "cnc" on the local network and connect to it.
 You can then send
 commands.
 In general, it's a good idea to power up the CNC when you
 start, and power it down again when you are finished, to reduce energy
 use and avoid overheating.

 The homing command will position the CNC in the (0,0,0) position.
 Not
 all CNC devices support homing, though.
+(This is configurable, see
+TODO.)

 By default, a CNC has three linear axes, X, Y and Z. Distances are
 measured in meters.
-So moveto(0.1, 0.1, 0) will position the CNC in
+So `moveto(0.1, 0.1, 0)` will position the CNC
 0.1 meter on the X-axis, 0.1 meter on the Y-axis, and zero on the
 Z-axis.

 Not all CNCs have three degrees of freedom, for example, a camera on a
-rail.
+rail only has one.
 Also not all CNCs have linear axes.
-For example, a gimbal may
+For example, a
-have two degrees of freedom, the pan and tilt angles measured in
+gimbal may have two degrees of freedom, the pan and tilt angles
-degrees.
-More on this later in the section on CNCs.
+measured in degrees.
+More on this later in the section on CNCs (TODO).

 The Romi system generally consists of several several computing
 devices that are connected to the same network, over wifi or